 A complete set of Stata files consists of .dta, .do, and .log files.
 The Stata files you hand in should include a folder containing any original datasets you have downloaded and the final merged dataset as .dta files.
+If the files are too big for Stud.IP, upload them on a cloud drive of your choice and access them in your do-file by linking to their URL.
 There should also be a single .do file that describes how your data sources were merged and how your output (tables, regression results, graphs, descriptive statistics etc.) was derived from the original data.
 Please make sure that your .do file can be executed outside your own computer without further adjustments to the code (e.g. by using relative file paths).

+For that reason, set your working directory at most once and use only forward slashes ("/") in file paths.
 Add comments to specify which part of the code corresponds to which part of your paper.
 Finally, include the corresponding log-file in plain text format.